 - Submit the Verification of Training Form from your program.
-Please note there is a form specific to IOM training and pediatric EEG training.
+Please note there are forms specific to NIOM training and Pediatric EEG training.

 - Pay the application fee of \$250.

 - Select the exam(s) you will be taking.

 - Pay the examination fee(s).